thehalvo/homeostasis/docs/ember_integration.md

 3. **Unexpected behavior after fixes**:
    - Review the applied fixes in the Homeostasis dashboard
    - Consider adjusting fix templates for your specific code patterns
-   - Add more comprehensive tests for the affected components
+   - Add more tests for the affected components

 ## Examples